 1. First year cash back potential

 The Chase Freedom Unlimited® card has always offered a very solid 1.5% unlimited cash back on all purchases but recently began offering a $150 bonus after you spend $500 on purchases in your first 3 months of account opening, which is quite a phenomenal deal.
-For someone that spends $3,000 per month on this card that could mean over $1,000 cash back in the first year - not bad for a no annual fee and 0% intro APR for 15 months from account opening on new purchases and balance transfers, then a variable APR of 16.74-25.49% applies.
+This card also offers no annual fee and 0% intro APR for 15 months from account opening on new purchases and balance transfers, then a variable APR of 16.74-25.49% applies.

 Therefore, it’s ideal is to have both the Chase Freedom Unlimited® and another Chase card.
-As mentioned earlier, with the Chase Freedom Unlimited® you are able earn a full 3% cash back on all purchases in your first year up to $20,000.
-After that, you earn unlimited 1.5% cash back on all purchases.
-With this card, cash back rewards do not expire as long as your account is open and there is no minimum to redeem for cash back.
-So, whether you enjoy your rewards in the form of cash back or simply use your Freedom Unlimited card to amass and transfer Ultimate Rewards Points for other types of rewards, the Freedom Unlimited card is a great card to keep at the top of your wallet.
+As mentioned earlier, with the Chase Freedom Unlimited® you are able earn a $150 bonus after you spend $500 on purchases in the first 3 months of your account opening.
+You'll also earn unlimited 1.5% cash back on all purchases.
+With this card, Cash Back rewards do not expire as long as your account is open and there is no minimum to redeem for cash back.
+So, whether you enjoy your rewards in the form of cash back or simply use your Freedom Unlimited card to amass and transfer Ultimate Rewards® points for other types of rewards, the Freedom Unlimited card is a great card to keep at the top of your wallet.

 3. Outstanding benefits.

 The Chase Freedom Unlimited® is known for offering competitive rewards and no annual fee.
 But few cardholders pause to take a look at the valuable cardholder benefits it comes with.
-For example, it includes a purchase protection program that covers your new purchases for 120 days against damage or theft, up to $500 per claim and $50,000 per account.
-You will also receive zero liability protection, which means that you won't be held responsible for unauthorized charges made with your card or account information.
+For example, it includes a Purchase Protection Program that covers your new purchases for 120 days against damage or theft, up to $500 per claim and $50,000 per account.
+You will also receive Zero Liability Protection, which means that you won't be held responsible for unauthorized charges made with your card or account information.
 You will also receive Credit JourneySM, which gives you unlimited access to your credit score and more.
 It's free, even if you are not a Chase customer.
 Checking your score does not affect your credit.
-Lastly, though still very important, is the secondary insurance CDW coverage provided when using your Chase Freedom Unlimited card to reserve and pay for car rentals.
-This allows you to waive the often expensive collision damage waiver coverage offered by rental car providers but does require that you file any damage claims against your personal insurance first.
-This secondary coverage pays for things like insurance deductibles and loss of use fees imposed by rental car companies in the event of an accident.

 By understanding these three additional features of the Chase Freedom Unlimited®, you can receive far more value from this card than you might have thought.